sarnold/chromebooks/README.md

 ```sh
 $ enable_dev_usb_boot
 ```
 4. Reboot the system to allow the change to take effect.
+Now you can use Ctrl-U to boot from external media, or Ctrl-D to boot from emmc.

 ## Create a USB or SD for dual booting
 ```sh